 Guinean military chief killed in plane crash in Liberia

-Liberian President Ellen Johnson-Sirleaf declared a national day of mourning for Tuesday.
+Liberian President Ellen Johnson-Sirleaf, who visited the crash site in the company of Guinea's ambassador to Liberia, declared a national day of mourning for Tuesday.

-General Diallo was one of the major architects of reform of Guinea's restive military, which had seized power in the former French colony in 2008.
+General Diallo was one of the main architects of the reform of Guinea's powerful military, which seized power in the former French colony in 2008.
 Some 4,000 soldiers were forced to retire under a U.N.-backed scheme to slim the bloated armed forces.

 Diallo's predecessor, Nouhou Thiam, is in prison facing trial for his alleged role in a gun and rocket attack on President Conde's home by soldiers in 2011.

 Conde's government has been trying to organize legislative elections for May, the final step in the transition back to civilian rule and a prerequisite to unlock millions of dollars of frozen foreign aid.